-Under the Licensing Act 2003, the City Council as licensing authority is required to review and publish its Licensing Policy every three years.
+Under the Licensing Act 2003, the City Council as licensing authority is required to review and publish its Licensing Policy every five years.
 This Statement sets out the Council's approach to licensing issues under the Act.

-The current Statement runs until 6 January 2011, and the Council therefore needs to review it and publish a new Statement for the three years from 7 January 2011.
-A revised draft Licensing Policy has been prepared, attached as Appendix 1 to this report.
-Members are requested to consider the draft and agree its publication as part of the consultation process, which will lead to the adoption of the new Statement.
+The current Statement runs until 6 January 2014, and the Council therefore needs to review it and publish a new Statement for the five years from 7 January 2014.
+At a meeting of the Licensing and Regulation Committee on 13 June 2013, the Committee resolved for the draft policy to be consulted upon.
+The Committee is now asked to approve the amended draft policy for adoption by the Council.